top of page

 I believe everything we need for health and healing exists in nature and within ourselves.

-I spent most of my life battling my own body.
-Ironically, around the same time my interest in nutrition began, I unknowingly walked myself straight into an eating disorder - a struggle that would consume the next 16 years of my life.
+I spent most of my life in conflict with my body.
+Around the same time my interest in nutrition began, I also developed an eating disorder that would span many years of my life.
+It showed up through restriction, over-exercising, bingeing, control, and deep disconnection from my body.

 my gut health journey

-Nothing I learned in school worked.
+I was trying everything I knew, but my gut wasn’t improving.
 So, I went deeper and sat with my body.
 I leaned into my studies of herbal medicine, eastern medicine, functional nutrition, and once again, my body became my teacher.
-Over the course of a year, I healed myself.
+Over the course of a year, I was able to restore my health.

-Healing both my eating disorder and gut health required a level of connection with my body I hadn’t known was possible – and working with myself in a way we have never been taught.
-This journey inspired me to create my “Back To Your Body” program, designed to help others find the same freedom and connection with their own bodies.
+This journey inspired me to create my “Back To Your Body” program, designed to help others find the same freedom and connection with their own bodies

 professional experience & credentials

-Beyond private practice, I worked in a variety of settings:
+Beyond private practice, I have worked in a variety of settings, providing both individual care and group education:

-I also bring personal experience as a former college cross country and track athlete, marathon runner, and certified personal trainer.
-This combination of personal and professional experience allows me to guide clients and athletes with complex metabolic, digestive, or psychological health needs.
+Alongside my own healing journey and clinical experience, I also bring personal experience as a former college cross country and track athlete, marathon runner, and certified personal trainer.
+This allows me to bridge both personal understanding and professional knowledge in my work.

 I work with both teenagers and adults, specializing in: